Healing Grief and Loss Through Induced After-Death Communication (IADC)

 • Struggling to cope after the death of a loved one

-• Haunted by guilt, regret, or unfinished conversations
+• Holding guilt, regret, or unfinished conversations

 What to Expect in an IADC Session